Asymptotic properties of Bernstein estimators on the simplex: Technical lemmas and tools

 This ends the proof. \end{proof}

-\begin{remark} The proof of \eqref{eq:lem:technical.sums.R.claim.2} is much simpler here than the proof of Lemma 2 (iv) in \cite{MR2960952} ($d = 1$), where a finely tuned continuity correction from \cite{MR538319} was used to estimate the survival function instead of working with a local limit theorem directly.
-There is also a typo in Leblanc's paper, his function $\psi_2(x)$ should be equal to
+\begin{remark} The proof of \eqref{eq:lem:technical.sums.R.claim.2} is much simpler here than the proof of Lemma~2 (iv) in \cite{MR2960952} ($d = 1$), where a finely tuned continuity correction from \citet{MR538319} was used to estimate the survival function of the binomial distribution instead of working with a local limit theorem directly.
+There is also an error in Leblanc's paper (for an explanation, see Remark~3.4 in \cite{MR4213687}).
+His function $\psi_2(x)$ should be equal to

 As a consequence, his function $V(x)$ should be equal to